 | HBS Working Paper Series

-Market Reallocation and Knowledge Spillover: The Gains from Multinational Production
+Selection and Market Reallocation: Productivity Gains from Multinational Production

-Quantifying the gains from multinational production has been a vital topic of economic research.
-Positive productivity gains are often attributed to knowledge spillover from multinational to domestic firms.
-An alternative, less emphasized explanation is market reallocation, whereby competition from multinationals leads to factor reallocation and the survival of only the most productive domestic firms.
-We develop a model that incorporates both aspects and quantify their relative importance in the gains from multinational production by exploring their distinct predictions for domestic distributions of productivity and revenue.
-We show that knowledge spillover shifts both distributions rightward while market reallocation raises the left truncation of the distributions and shifts revenue leftward.
-Using a rich firm-level panel dataset that spans 60 countries, we find that both market reallocation and knowledge spillover are significant sources of productivity gain.
-Ignoring the role of market reallocation can lead to significant bias in understanding the nature of gains from multinational production.
+Assessing the productivity gains from multinational production has been a vital topic of economic research.
+Positive aggregate productivity gains are often attributed to within-firm productivity improvement; however, an alternative, less emphasized explanation is between-firm selection and market reallocation, whereby competition from multinationals leads to factor reallocation and the survival of only the most productive domestic firms.
+We investigate the roles of the two different mechanisms in determining the aggregate productivity gains by exploring their distinct predictions on the distributions of domestic firms: within-firm productivity improvement shifts the productivity and the revenue distributions rightward while between-firm selection and market reallocation raise the left truncation of the distributions and shift revenue leftward.
+Using a rich cross-country firm-level panel dataset, we find significant evidence of both mechanisms, but between-firm selection and market reallocation accounts for the majority of aggregate productivity gains, suggesting that ignoring this channel could lead to substantial bias in understanding the nature of gains from multinational production.

 Multinational Firms and Management;